dianudi/rtc-chat/README.md

 # RTC Chat

 A real-time chat application using WebRTC for peer-to-peer data channels and WebSockets for signaling.
-This allows users to chat directly with each other, supporting text messages, image sharing, and voice notes.
+This allows users to chat directly with each other, supporting text messages, image sharing, voice notes, video sharing, and file sharing.

 ## Features